brand_logo

 “Harvard University's Widener Library boasts 57 miles of shelf space and can accommodate over three million volumes.”

-Founded 387 years ago, Harvard University is the first university in the US and is one of the top 100 universities in the world.
-It was founded by the Massachusetts Bay Colony.
+Founded 387 years ago, Harvard University is the 1st university in America.
+It is in the list of the top 100 universities in the world and also the oldest public university in United States.
 Its Widener Library and Harvard Yard stand as iconic landmarks, while alumni like Barack Obama and Bill Gates have shaped global politics and technology.
-The Harvard-Yale football rivalry remains a treasured tradition.
-The curriculum at the oldest universities in the USA included the requirement of Latin speaking for applications.
+The curriculum at the first university in the United States included the requirement of Latin speaking for applications.
 Once accepted, the students had to take up courses in other languages, such as Greek, Hebrew, and Latin, through dramas and histories.
-Harvard is truly the oldest American university.
-Harvard University's acceptance rates are always less, making this oldest university in USA the most competitive one.
+Harvard is truly the oldest private university in US.

 2. College of William & Mary